michaelstrobl/Project-5-Data-Visualization-with-D3-JS/README.md

 4.2 index1.html

-- Embarked NA values in Plot 4should be removed
+- Embarked NA values in Plot 4 should be removed
 	->  new CSV File (‘titanic_full.csv’) created where the two Embarked NA are 		removed manually
 - Colors: Survived people are red, while perished ones are blue.
 Makes no sense.
 	-> New Colors where survived people are lightblue and perished ones are lightred